The winners for the council’s eighth Love Your Borough awards 2017 have been decided.

 Volunteer Group or individual of the Year Award

 The award is for the outstanding groups/individuals of volunteers who have worked together to make a positive impact in their community.
 It could be a not for profit organisation or project doing something within the arts or culture section, giving back to the community.

-The nominees for Volunteer Group or Individual of the Year Award are:
+The winner for Volunteer Group or Individual of the Year Award was:

 - Stephen Vitkovitch

 Improving Your Neighbourhood Award